euraf/OpenFarmCarbonTracker/README.md

 <h2>Overview</h2>

 The Open Farm Carbon Tracker is an open source tool for diagnostics of farm scale greenhouse gas emissions.
-The tool is currently in development.
+The tool is currently in development and can be tested here: https://openfarmcarbontracker.onrender.com/

 <h2>Contributing</h2>